JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed pier water, warehouse ladder and several interesting places.
 Corrected some mistakes in the walkthrough and other text issues.
 Repaired Nadia standing up again and restored zombie death sounds.
+Fixed conversation triggers and movement afterwards on five maps.

 v10.8                                                  21.03.2021
 -----